 The Bible says Moses looked this way and that way and when he saw no one he killed the Egyptian and hid him in the sand.
 Now Moses acted in haste and is heading for trouble.

-Now listen: Was it wrong for the Egyptian to beat the Hebrew?
+Now listen: Was it wrong for the Egyptians to beat the Hebrews?
 Yes.
-Did the Egyptian master deserved to be punished?
+Did the Egyptian master deserve to be punished?
 Of course, Yes.
 Was Moses called to save the Hebrews?
 Of course, Yes.
-Listen, when Moses acted in this situation, it was from his flesh, it was not God’s time, therefore it became a disaster.
+Listen, when Moses acted in this situation, it was from his flesh, it was not God’s time, and therefore it became a disaster.

 Let us see the consequences.